OpenPecha-dev/diplomatic-tenjur/README.md

 ## Description

-Text inside pedurma tengyur are mapped using BDRC outline.
+Text inside pedurma tengyur are mapped using BDRC and RKTS outline.

 <!-- This section provides a high-level overview for the repo -->